UCLALibrary/mirador-ruler/README.md

 gulp
 ```

+This will minify all source files as well as download and tack on one dependency, namely [ UCLALibrary's fork of the OpenSeadragonScalebar plugin](https://github.com/UCLALibrary/OpenSeadragonScalebar).

 Now look in the 'dist/' folder.
 Drop these files into your Mirador build output directory and point your webpage to them:

 ```html